henryychiu/henryychiu/README.md

 ### Hi there 👋

 I'm Henry.
 Currently studying Computer Science at Berkeley.
-I'm passionate about improving the lives of others through design and am constantly looking to learn new things everyday.
+I'm passionate about improving the lives of others through design and code and am constantly looking to learn new things everyday.

 - 🔭 I’m currently building websites at Web Development at Berkeley
 - 🌱 I’m constantly learning about UI Design